-Experimental Results for Scenario A (Concept Shift)
+4.2 Results for Scenario A (Concept Shift)

-Table 4 compares accuracy, recall, and precision of all combinations of learning methods and data management approaches averaged over 4 trials according to scenario A (table 2).
-In addition, this table compares a pair of data management approaches in each of its three right most columns.
-Column "(2) vs. (1)" is the performance gain obtained by using approach (2) (No Memory) instead of (1) (Full Memory), i. e. the differences of the performance measures of these approaches.
+Table 4 shows accuracy, recall, and precision of all combinations of learning methods and data management approaches averaged over 4 trials according to scenario A (table 2).
+In addition, table 4 compares a pair of data management approaches in each of its three right most columns.
+Column "(2) vs. (1)" is the performance gain obtained by approach (2) (No Memory) over (1) (Full Memory).
 Accordingly, the last two columns compare the Adaptive Size approach to the approaches with fixed window size, i. e.
 No Memory and Fixed Size, respectively.